-- 22. The applicant proposes to release up to 103 lines of wheat and barley lines genetically modified for yield enhancement.
-The introduced or knocked-out genes are divided into four groups based on how they alter yield ( - 23.
-Table 1).
+22. The applicant proposes to release up to 103 lines of wheat and barley lines genetically modified for yield enhancement.
+Some of the lines contain introduced genes, while other lines have had the function of endogenous genes 'knocked out' using SDN-1 gene editing techniques.
+The introduced or knocked-out genes are divided into four groups based on how they alter yield (Table 1).
 Field trials of GM wheat containing the introduced genes for direct yield enhancement (Group 1) have previously been evaluated and licensed under DIR 102, DIR 128, DIR 152 and DIR 186.
 A field trial of GM wheat containing the introduced genes for yield enhancement via water use efficiency (Group 2) has also been evaluated and licensed previously under DIR 186.
 The applicant has indicated that the GM wheat lines with Group 1 and 2 genes proposed for release include some of the same plants released under DIR 152 and DIR 186.